How US Trade Policy Impacts the Economy

 World Trade Organization

 The World Trade Organization is a global membership group that promotes and manages free trade.
 It does this in three ways.
 First, it administers existing multilateral trade agreements.
-Every member receives “most favored nation trading status,” which means they automatically receive lowered tariffs for their exports.
+Every member receives "most favored nation" trading status, which means they automatically receive lowered tariffs for their exports.
+It also settles trade disputes and manages ongoing negotiations for new trade agreements.

 A competitive advantage is what makes an entity's goods or services superior to all of a customer's other choices.
 While the term is commonly used for businesses, the strategies work for any organization, country, or individual in a competitive environment.